FatmaHameed/react-test/ANSWERME.md

 `App` - Functions as the entry point for the whole application.
 Renders the app container component.
-`Nav` - for displaying the buttons and link them to the routes either '/bar' or '/radar' `Bar` - Functions: to display Bar chart into the route of /bar with the input fields `InputContext`This component was supposed to create global context to display input fields and work to update the data in the chart.
+`Nav` - for displaying the buttons and link them to the routes either '/bar' or '/radar' `Bar` - Functions: to display Bar chart into the route of /bar with the input fields `InputProvider`This component is created input and labels fields and export them.
+`Radar` - to display Radar chart into the route /radar

 2. Let's say your product owner asks you to define what you need to change to also validate that the user can only enter a number between 1 and 10.
 Write down (do NOT implement) in short steps what you would need to do.